On Productivity & Quality Down Time

 Photo by Daniel Lobo

-• Read an enjoyable book you’ve been meaning to read
+• Read a book you’ve been meaning to read.

-• Cultivate a new craft – learn how to knit or dance for the heck of it
+• Learn a new craft—knit or dance for the heck of it.

 When you have really good nothing time, your something time is all the better.
 You’ll feel recharged, you’ll appreciate your kids, and you’ll remember why you love your life in the first place.
-Sometimes, you just need a break from work to help you be a better worker at home.
-Or anywhere, really.
+Sometimes, you just need a break from your routine.

 Get our weekly email called

 where we share new stuff from the blog and podcast—that way you’ll never miss a thing.
 Tsh also shares other goodness from around the web...
 It can be read in under a minute, pinky-swear.

 (You’ll also get her quick list of her 10 favorite essays and podcast episodes from around here, helping you wade through a decade of content.)